information for transformational people

 With the results of ACE research, trauma-informed practices are rising globally in schools, prisons, mental clinics and hospitals, etc. Such services need training and support to become trauma and attachment aware environments.

-A 1 hour, ground-breaking documentary ‘Resilience: The Biology of Stress & the Science of Hope’ will be shown.
+This is where a 1 hour, ground-breaking documentary ‘Resilience: The Biology of Stress & the Science of Hope’ helps.
 It chronicles the birth of a new movement among doctors, therapists, educators and communities, who are using cutting edge brain science to disrupt cycles of violence, addiction and disease.
-After the showing, there will be a panel discussion on what we can do to enable resilience and repair in the children and young people we work with.
-The afternoon will conclude with a presentation on disarming the fear response and the capacity of repair in educational settings.

 Retweet about this article: